xinzhan/core-services.en/help/interface/admin-tool-experience-cloud.md

 ## View user details

-On the [!UICONTROL Users] page, to view a user's details, click the user's email.
+On the [!UICONTROL Users] page, to view a user's details, select the user's email.

 ![](assets/admin-tool-user-details.png)